larrythemodder/plantmegapack-source/README.md

 # New Releases
 Currently, the only compiled version available is 1.10.2-PORT1.
 The next release will be 1.10.2.2.
 There is no set release date, but it should be available once two major bugs get fixed (epiphytes and placing aquatic plants).
-This release won't look much different from the previous, but JEI will be a lot easier due to internal code changes.
+This release won't look much different from the previous, but JEI will be a lot easier to use due to internal code changes.